johannesPettersson80/codesys-mcp-toolkit/README.md

 ```
 *(Note: The `--` separator after the package name might sometimes help `npx` but is not guaranteed to fix the environment issue.)*

+## 💡 Example of an custom instruction with an AI Assistant

+This section provides a guide on how you might want to instruct an AI assistant (like Claude, ChatGPT, etc.) that has access to this MCP toolkit to interact with your CODESYS projects.
+The goal is to achieve efficient and correct project manipulation, OOP structure creation, and code generation.

+### CODESYS Object Paths

+When referring to objects in CODESYS:
+- For top-level Application object, use one of these formats based on how your project is structured:
+  * Just "Application" (the toolkit will attempt to auto-resolve if unique)
+  * "projectName.Application" (dot notation for top-level items, e.g., `MyProject.Application`)
+  * "projectName/Application" (slash notation, e.g., `MyProject/Application`)
+- For child objects, use slash format: "Application/MyFolder/MyPOU" (e.g., `MyProject.Application/Logic/PumpControllerFB`)
+It's crucial to provide the correct and full path to objects for reliable operations.

+### Operation Workflow Example: Creating an OOP Structure

+When creating an OOP structure (e.g., "create a pump controller Function Block with properties and methods"), you could guide the AI as follows:

+1.  **Open Project**: Use `open_project` or `create_project` with the correct project file path.
+    *   Example: `open_project --projectFilePath "C:/Path/To/Your/Project/MyMachine.project"`

+2.  **Create Function Block**: Use `create_pou` with:
+    *   `projectFilePath`: Full path to the .project file
+    *   `name`: The name for the FB (e.g., "PumpController")
+    *   `type`: "FunctionBlock"
+    *   `language`: "ST" (Structured Text)
+    *   `parentPath`: The parent path (e.g., "Application" or "MyMachine.Application").
+Ensure this path is correct.
+    *   Example: `create_pou --projectFilePath "C:/Path/To/Your/Project/MyMachine.project" --name "PumpController" --type "FunctionBlock" --language "ST" --parentPath "MyMachine.Application"`

+3.  **Create Properties**: Use `create_property` for each required property, with:
+    *   `projectFilePath`: Full path to the .project file
+    *   `parentPouPath`: Path to the parent FB (e.g., "MyMachine.Application/PumpController")
+    *   `name`: The property name (e.g., "SpeedSetpoint")
+    *   `dataType`: The property's data type (e.g., "REAL")
+    *   Example: `create_property --projectFilePath "C:/Path/To/Your/Project/MyMachine.project" --parentPouPath "MyMachine.Application/PumpController" --name "SpeedSetpoint" --dataType "REAL"`

+4.  **Create Methods**: Use `create_method` for each required method, with:
+    *   `projectFilePath`: Full path to the .project file
+    *   `parentPouPath`: Path to the parent FB (e.g., "MyMachine.Application/PumpController")
+    *   `name`: The method name (e.g., "Start")
+    *   `returnType`: Return data type (or "VOID" if none)
+    *   Example: `create_method --projectFilePath "C:/Path/To/Your/Project/MyMachine.project" --parentPouPath "MyMachine.Application/PumpController" --name "Start" --returnType "VOID"`

+5.  **Set FB Declaration Code**: Use `set_pou_code` to define the FB's variables:
+    *   `projectFilePath`: Full path to the .project file
+    *   `pouPath`: Path to the FB (e.g., "MyMachine.Application/PumpController")
+    *   `declarationCode`: The VAR...END_VAR declarations
+    *   `implementationCode`: Either empty or containing only top-level FB logic (NEVER method implementations)
+    *   Example: `set_pou_code --projectFilePath "C:/Path/To/Your/Project/MyMachine.project" --pouPath "MyMachine.Application/PumpController" --declarationCode "VAR_INPUT\n  Enable : BOOL;\nEND_VAR\nVAR_OUTPUT\n  Status : INT;\nEND_VAR\nVAR\n  _internalCounter : INT;\nEND_VAR" --implementationCode "IF Enable THEN\n  Status := 1;\nELSE\n  Status := 0;\nEND_IF;"`

+6.  **Implement Methods**: For each method, use a separate `set_pou_code` call:
+    *   `projectFilePath`: Full path to the .project file
+    *   `pouPath`: Full path to the method (e.g., "MyMachine.Application/PumpController/Start")
+    *   `implementationCode`: The method implementation code
+    *   `declarationCode`: Usually empty for methods
+    *   Example: `set_pou_code --projectFilePath "C:/Path/To/Your/Project/MyMachine.project" --pouPath "MyMachine.Application/PumpController/Start" --implementationCode "GVL.PumpMotor := TRUE;"`

+7.  **Implement Property Accessors**: For each property accessor (Get/Set), use separate `set_pou_code` calls:
+    *   `projectFilePath`: Full path to the .project file
+    *   `pouPath`: Path to the accessor (e.g., "MyMachine.Application/PumpController/SpeedSetpoint/Get" or ".../Set")
+    *   `implementationCode`: The accessor implementation code
+    *   `declarationCode`: Usually empty for accessors
+    *   Example: `set_pou_code --projectFilePath "C:/Path/To/Your/Project/MyMachine.project" --pouPath "MyMachine.Application/PumpController/SpeedSetpoint/Get" --implementationCode "Get := _speedSetpoint;"`

+8.  **Save Project**: Use `save_project` after all structural and code implementations are complete.
+    *   Example: `save_project --projectFilePath "C:/Path/To/Your/Project/MyMachine.project"`

+9.  **Compile Project**: Use `compile_project` if verification is needed.
+    *   Example: `compile_project --projectFilePath "C:/Path/To/Your/Project/MyMachine.project"`

+### Naming and Style Conventions (CODESYS Modern)

+When instructing the AI, you can also specify these common CODESYS naming conventions:
+*   POUs (PROGRAM, FUNCTION_BLOCK, FUNCTION): PascalCase (e.g., MotorControl)
+*   INTERFACE: I_PascalCase (e.g., I_AxisCommands)
+*   Variables: camelCase (e.g., motorSpeed)
+*   Private variables: Prefix with `_` (e.g., `_speedSetpoint`)
+*   Constants: UPPER_SNAKE_CASE (e.g., MAX_RPM)
+*   Properties & Methods: PascalCase (e.g., MotorEnable, ActualSpeed)

+### Troubleshooting Tool Usage (When interacting with AI)

+*   If creating a POU fails with "Parent object not found", carefully re-check the `parentPath` you provided.
+Ensure it accurately reflects the existing structure in your CODESYS project (e.g., "projectName.Application" or "projectName/Application/SomeFolder").
+*   If setting method or property accessor code fails, double-check the full `pouPath` to ensure it includes all parent objects and is spelled correctly (e.g., "MyProject.Application/MyFB/MyMethod").
+*   Mistakes in object paths are a common source of errors.
+Providing accurate paths is key.

 ## 🛠️ Command-Line Arguments

 When running `codesys-mcp-tool` directly or configuring it, you can use these arguments:

 *   `-p, --codesys-path <path>`: Full path to `CODESYS.exe`.
-(Required, overrides `CODESYS_PATH` env var, has a default but relying on it is not recommended).
+(Required if `CODESYS_PATH` env var is not set).
 *   `-f, --codesys-profile <profile>`: Name of the CODESYS profile.
-(Required, overrides `CODESYS_PROFILE` env var, has a default but relying on it is not recommended).
+(Required if `CODESYS_PROFILE` env var is not set).
 *   `-w, --workspace <dir>`: Workspace directory for resolving relative project paths passed to tools.
-Defaults to the directory where the command was launched (which might be unpredictable when run by another application).
-Setting this explicitly might be needed if using relative paths.
+Defaults to the current working directory.
+It's advisable to set this if you use relative project paths in your tool commands.
 *   `-h, --help`: Show help message.
 *   `--version`: Show package version.

+*(Note: Environment variables `CODESYS_PATH` and `CODESYS_PROFILE` can also be used, but command-line arguments will override them.)*

-## 🔍 Troubleshooting
+## 🔍 Troubleshooting (Setup & Connection)

 *   **`'C:\Program' is not recognized...` error immediately after connection:**
     *   **Cause:** This typically happens when the tool is launched via `npx` within an environment like Claude Desktop.
 The execution environment (`PATH` variable) provided to the process likely causes an internal CODESYS command (like running Python) to fail.
     *   **Solution:** Configure your MCP Client to run the command **directly** (`"command": "codesys-mcp-tool"`) instead of using `"command": "npx"`.
 See the **Recommended Configuration Method** section above.

-*   **Tool Fails / Errors in Output:**
+*   **Tool Fails / Errors in Output / No Response:**
+    *   **Check CODESYS Path & Profile**: Double-check that the `--codesys-path` and `--codesys-profile` arguments (or environment variables) are absolutely correct and point to a valid CODESYS installation with the Scripting Engine component enabled.
-    *   Check the logs from your MCP Client application (e.g., Claude Desktop logs).
+    *   **View Logs**: Check the logs from your MCP Client application (e.g., Claude Desktop logs at `C:\Users\<YourUsername>\AppData\Roaming\Claude\logs\` on Windows).
 Look for `INTEROP:` messages or Python `DEBUG:` / `ERROR:` messages printed to stderr from the CODESYS script execution.
-    *   Ensure the `--codesys-path` and `--codesys-profile` arguments passed to the command are correct and point to a valid CODESYS installation with scripting enabled.
-    *   Verify the project paths and object paths you are passing to tools are correct (use forward slashes `/`).
+    *   **Verify Paths**: Ensure project paths and object paths you are passing to tools are correct (use forward slashes `/` for paths in commands).
+The `get_project_structure` tool (see Features) can be used independently to verify object paths if you are manually debugging.
-    *   Make sure no other CODESYS instances are running in conflicting ways (e.g., holding a lock on the profile).
+    *   **No Other CODESYS Instances**: Make sure no other CODESYS instances are running that might conflict (e.g., holding a lock on the profile or project).
+Close all CODESYS instances before connecting the MCP tool.
+    *   **Scripting Engine Enabled**: Confirm that the "Scripting Engine" was selected during CODESYS installation.
+If not, you may need to modify your CODESYS installation.

 *   **`command not found: codesys-mcp-tool`:**
-    *   Ensure the package was installed globally (`npm install -g @codesys/mcp-toolkit`).
+    *   **Global Installation**: Ensure the package was installed globally: `npm install -g @codesys/mcp-toolkit`.
-    *   Ensure the npm global bin directory is in your system's `PATH` environment variable.
-Find it with `npm config get prefix` and add the `bin` subdirectory (or the main directory itself on Windows) to your PATH.
+    *   **PATH Environment Variable**: Ensure the npm global bin directory is in your system's `PATH` environment variable.

-*   **Check Logs:**
-    *   Claude Desktop logs: `C:\Users\<YourUsername>\AppData\Roaming\Claude\logs\` (Windows)
+        *   Find your npm global bin directory: run `npm config get prefix`.
+On Windows, this is typically `C:\Users\<YourUsername>\AppData\Roaming\npm`.
+On macOS/Linux, it might be `/usr/local/bin` or similar.
+The `codesys-mcp-tool` executable will be in this directory (or a `bin` subdirectory).
+        *   Add this directory to your system's `PATH` if it's not already there.
+You may need to restart your terminal or system for changes to take effect.

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.
 (Optionally add a CONTRIBUTING.md file with more details).